wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-infrastructure-services.md

 ### Deploy a SQL Server instance on a single VM

-After signing up for a subscription, the easiest way to deploy a SQL Server virtual machine in Azure is to [provision a SQL Server machine gallery image in the Azure](/documentation/artic.
+After signing up for a subscription, the easiest way to deploy a SQL Server virtual machine in Azure is to [provision a SQL Server machine gallery image in the Azure](/documentation/articles/virtual-machines-sql-server-provision-resource-manager).
 Those images include licensing of SQL Server in the pricing for the VM.

+It is important to note that there are two models for creating and managing Azure virtual machines: classic and Resource Manager.
+Microsoft recommends that most new deployments use the Resource Manager model.
+Some of the SQL Server documentation for Azure VMs still refers exclusively to the classic model.
+These topics are being updated over time to use the new Azure portal and the Resource Manager model.
+For more information, see [Understanding Resource Manager deployment and classic deployment](/documentation/articles/resource-manager-deployment-model).

+>[AZURE.NOTE] When possible, use the latest [Azure portal](https://portal.azure.cn/) to provision and manage SQL Server Virtual Machines.
+It defaults to using Premium Storage and offers Automated Patching, Automated Backup, and AlwaysOn configurations.

 The following table provides a matrix of available SQL Server images in the virtual machine gallery.